ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 | `Study Extent`           | This field represents both a specific sampling area and the sampling frequency (temporal boundaries, frequency of occurrence) of the project. |  |
 | `Sampling Description`   | This field allows for a text-based/human readable description of the sampling procedures used in the research project. | The content of this element would be similar to a description of sampling procedures found in the methods section of a journal article.  |
 | `Step Description`       | This field allows for repeated sets of elements that document a series of methods and procedures used in the study, and the processing steps leading to the production of the data files.
 These include e.g. text descriptions of the procedures, relevant literature, software, instrumentation and any quality control measurements taken. | Each method should be described in enough detail to allow other researchers to interpret and repeat the study, if required. |

-* A note from Abby- I'm struggling with this section because most of it seems redundant to what's in the data.
-I'm not sure what other EML fields should really be considered.
-Maybe others have an opinion on this?
-* Note from Tim - included Study Extent, Sampling Description and Step Description if data providers are keen to include more details on their research project.

 If you are interested in creating an EML metadata file, it is possible to upload those into the IPT.
 There are R packages that can help in developing an EML.xml file.
 These packages are e.g. [EML](https://github.com/ropensci/EML), [emld](https://github.com/ropensci/emld) or [EMLassemblyline](https://ediorg.github.io/EMLassemblyline/articles/overview.html).